Velvet Nagaram: Plot

 The movie starts with Usha and her brother Deepak traveling in a car to a place.
 In the flashback we are shown that actress Gowri is Usha's friend who is a reporter.
 Gowri helps a tribal village as a social activist.
 For some unknown clear reason, Gowri is killed in her home.
 Usha wants to know what happened to her friend, so she travels with Deepak to Gowri's home to find the truth.
 In the crime scene, she is not allowed inside the home as two police officers are stationed there who prevent the outsiders from entering the crime scene.
 Usha and Deepak wait for the whole day, but are still not allowed inside, hence they decide to go from there.
 From there, the siblings reach their friend Priya and her husband Mugilan's home.
-Reaching there, Usha comes to know that Gowri visited them sometime back and it was just a brief visit.
+Reaching there, Usha learns that Gowri visited them sometime back and it was just a brief visit.
 The next day, Mugilan invites Deepak for a pub for a party and hands over the keys to their home for the siblings as the pair will reach home late.

 In another place, a pair of thieves are introduced.
 They rob homes and lead their life under a powerful goon for their living.
 The gang one by one wants to be out of their leader.
 Hence, they plot against each other.

 Usha visits the police station to have a word with the prime suspect of Gowri's murder.
 With the help of Inspector Guru, she has few minutes of conversation with the prime suspect, Gautham, and learns that before her murder, Gowri got a document with some vital information about the tribal people who were murdered.
-Usha gets to know that the people who wanted the file were the people who murdered Gowri.
+Usha learns that the people who wanted the file were the people who murdered Gowri.